defulv86/Team-Senior-Project/README.md

 5. Install the django into the directory: pip install django

-7. Install the dateutil into the directory: pip install dateutil
+7. Install the dateutil into the directory: pip install python-dateutil

 8. Perform the migrations: py manage.py makemigrations